apache/superset/docs/installation.rst

     WEBDRIVER_BASEURL = "https://superset.company.com"

-Additional selenium web driver config can be set using `WEBDRIVER_CONFIGURATION`
+Additional selenium web drive config can be set using `WEBDRIVER_CONFIGURATION`

 You can implement a custom function to authenticate selenium, the default uses flask-login session cookie.
 An example of a custom function signature: